Read to Succeed

 Section C: Intervention

 Our entire student body (K-5th) is administered EasyCBM at the beginning of the year to gain knowledge of their academic performance.
 Students in 1st-5th grade are administered the MAP assessment.
 This data is also used to help with gauging the students’ academic performance at the beginning of the year.
-We also conducted the PAST and IMSE assessments on all Kindergarten students, IMSE Reading and Spelling with all First through Fifth grade students.
+We also conducted the PAST and Orton-Gillingham (IMSE) assessments on all Kindergarten students, Orton -Gillingham Reading and Spelling with all First through third grade students, as well as our students in fourth and fifth grades who were in the 25th% or below.
 If students in First and Second grade scored in the bottom quartile of EasyCBM, we administered the PAST with them.
 When determining which students needed intervention, they were placed in Response to Intervention (RTI) to receive additional services with RTI interventionists.
-First and Second grade students will be administered the MAP assessment in the Winter and Fall.
-Third-grade students will be administered MAP in the Spring.
+First and Second grade students will be administered the MAP assessment in Fall, Winter, and Spring.
 Throughout the year students are progress monitored using EasyCBM.
 MTSS meetings, data meetings with administration and with Reading Coaches are conducted to gain more insight into the students’ performance and additional resources needed to support their growth.
 Reading A-Z is used throughout the year to determine students’ reading ability.

 Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.: